 I’ve barely scratched the surface of the mountain of edible plants in our beautiful, bountiful state of Kentucky.
 I simply want to introduce you to eating wild, and the abundant resource that awaits you right out your back door.
 By no means should you read this article and think you are ready to eat wild.
 Be an informed forager!

-Although this article is about the food value of weeds, I want to mention that many edible weeds also have medicinal properties.
+Although this article is about the value of weeds as food, I want to mention that many edible weeds also have medicinal properties.
 Yet another reason to love weeds!